Land of Drawing, Australian Embassy in Paris

 - Art exhibitions

-An exceptional artist collaboration project with French artist Patrice Balvay based in Le Havre, in the north of France, and a collective of women artists from the Aboriginal community of Haasts Bluff located in the central desert of Australia, Ann Lane, Anne Dixon, Daphne Marks, Eileen Anyama Napaltjarri, Eunice Napanangka Jack, Keturah Zimran, and Patricia Multa.
+Land of Drawing – is an exceptional art collaboration project with French artist Patrice Balvay based in Le Havre in the north of France – together with a collective of artists from the Aboriginal community of Haasts Bluff located in the central desert of Australia.
+The Hasts Bluff artists include Ann Lane, Anne Dixon, Daphne Marks, Eileen Anyama Napaltjarri, Eunice Napanangka Jack, Keturah Zimran, and Patricia Multa.

-A project initiated by Patrice Balvay, organised in collaboration with IDAIA and the Ikuntji Artists cooperative in Haasts Bluff, in partnership with the City of Le Havre and the Australian Embassy in France, and with the support of SIFA Logistics.
+Land of Drawing is a project initiated by Patrice Balvay, organised in collaboration with IDAIA and the Ikuntji Artists cooperative in Haasts Bluff, in partnership with the City of Le Havre and the Australian Embassy in France with the support of SIFA Logistics.

 To visit the exhibition